DavyJonesLocker/ember-validations/README.md

 var App.User = Ember.Object.extend(Ember.Validations.Mixin);
 ```

-You can add validations to an object by defining the `validations`
+There are two ways to define validations.
+The first style allows you to
-object.
+pass an `Object`.
 The keys in the object should map to properties.
 The values of
 the keys should be an object of validations.
 The keys will be the
 validation name followed by the options: